"Let's build a new world order together!"

 - Adaptability: Needs development

 - Planning: Superior

 - Wealth: Gave it to the poor

 - Warm Fuzzies: Melting

 Most Idealists will self actualize and transform into creatures of pure light when the end of the world comes (see the Idealist Survival Overview).
-But alas, not all of them will be able to immediately achieve this glorious state, probably due to bad type development, a mean boss, childhood Pygmalion projects, etc.
+But alas, not all of them will be able to immediately achieve this glorious state, probably due to bad type development, a mean boss, a traumatic childhood experience with a chicken, etc.

 Alright, so you didn't transform.
 It's not the end of the world.

-...Okay, maybe it is.
+...Okay, so maybe it is.
 But still.
 Think of this as an opportunity for personal growth.
-You will be actualizing parts of your self that you never even knew existed and enjoying every second of it as though it were your last, which it probably is.
+You will be actualizing parts of your self that you never even knew existed and enjoying every moment as though it were your last (which it probably is).
 Anyway, you're mutating into a creature with wings and mind powers now.
 Isn't that cool?